-So, that’s the great thing about smoothies.
+So, that’s the great thing about this type of recipe.
 You can add almost anything you like because they are so versatile.
 Here are a few healthy breakfast smoothie recipes that you can try.

-Mango Banana Carrot Smoothie – A Hedgehog in the Kitchen
+Mango Banana Carrot – A Hedgehog in the Kitchen

-Lemon Blueberry Banana Oatmeal Smoothie – Bunny’s Warm Oven (I can’t wait to try this healthy breakfast smoothie.)
+Lemon Blueberry Banana Oatmeal – Bunny’s Warm Oven – I can’t wait to try this healthy smoothie breakfast.